 The removable inner liner is what provides the glove with amazing dexterity and versatility.
 If it gets too hot, simply slip the liner out and use the shell on its own.
 Or, just use the liner if the shell is too hot.
 The beauty of the liner is the silicone gripping material on both the palm and fingertips.
 This allows you to easily use hands and fingers without needing to take the liners off.
 While out ski touring, testers were able to easily transition between the shell and then the liner to get the best use and comfort out of the glove.

 The liners have nice friction points that allow you use them independently of the shell.

 When combining the liner and shell together, the Arete still proves to be one of the most dexterous gloves we tested.
 The one issue with the removable liner and shell combo is that it sometimes took extra effort to slide the liner back into the shell of the glove.
-Sometimes it would bunch up and cause frustration that testers did not experience with higher-end products like the Hestra Heli Three-Finger - Women's.
+Sometimes it would bunch up and cause frustration that testers did not experience with higher-end products.

-The Outdoor Research Arete (our Best Buy Award winner) has a removable liner, making it more versatile, quicker to dry, and ultimately more dexterous.
-Pick a double layer glove for anything that goes above and beyond skiing at the resort.
+The Arete has a removable liner, making it more versatile, quicker to dry, and ultimately more dexterous.
+Backcountry skiers tend to gravitate toward double-layer gloves for these reasons.

 Outdoor Research designers did not skimp on the extra features for the Arete Glove.
 It includes an incredibly soft nose wipe, big loops at the cuff to help pull the glove on, and an amazing removable liner that can be worn on its own.